fbpx

 The palomar knot is the strongest, most resilient knot one can tie.
 When pressure and weight are applied, the knot gets stronger.

-We consider Palomar to be a community of strength and healing.
-We seek to offer victims and survivors in Oklahoma City a kind-hearted home where clients and their children come first as they work through the healing process.
+Palomar is a community of strength and healing.
+We exist to surround victims and survivors in Oklahoma City with compassionate, coordinated support—placing clients and their children at the center as they take courageous steps toward safety, hope, and healing.

 Our History